 [Regulation 52BAA inserted in Gazette 31 Dec 1993 p.
 6914; amended in Gazette 24 Apr 1998 p.
 2164.]

 52BAB.
-Certain vessels must carry Emergency Position Indicating Radio Beacons
+Certain vessels to carry Emergency Position Indicating Radio Beacons

 (1A) In this regulation —

 AS/NZS, followed by a designation means the Australian/New Zealand Standard having that designation that is jointly published by Standards Australia and the Standards Council of New Zealand;